gtaha23/Age-of-Iron-1/README.md

 Select your regiments and attack the enemy forces.

 # Updates & Spoilers
-- A unit selection box is coming.
+- Attack System will be completed
-- RTS Camera mechanic will be added.
+- Map is going to be created
 - mOS Starting again July 🥳

 # Screenshots